-Proof: Since each computable function is computable by a machine that has a finite description, there is a 1-1 correspondence between the set of computable functions and the set of strings (which in turn is in 1-1 correspondence to the natural numbers).
-On the other hand, there is a 1-1 correspondence between the set of Boolean functions (i.e., functions from strings to a single bit) and the set of real number in [0,1).
-This correspondence associates each real $r \in [0,1)$ to the function $f: \mathbb{N} \to \{0,1\}$ such that f(i) is the $i^{\text{th}}$ bit in the infinite binary expansion of r.
+Proof: Since each computable function is computable by a machine that has a finite description, there is a 1-1 mapping of computable functions to strings (whereas the set of all strings is in 1-1 correspondence to the natural numbers).
+On the other hand, there is a 1-1 correspondence between the set of Boolean functions (i.e., functions from strings to a single bit) and the set of real number in [0, 1).
+This correspondence associates each real $r \in [0, 1)$ to the function $f : \mathbb{N} \to \{0, 1\}$ such that f(i) is the ith bit in the infinite binary expansion of r.